kiran-brahma/obsidan/content/about.md

 Over the past few years, I’ve managed to develop tech tools, processes and hacks that I expect will add value for fellow small business owners.

 Outside of work, I love travelling, photography, reading and music.
+I use the following [[gear| technology products]] in my daily life

 This blog is a work in progress.
 I plan to cover whatever topics catch my interest.
-I’ll organise posts so you can easily find what you’re here for.

-I write to share my experiences in hopes someone finds it useful while providing an inside look at running a small business.